Privacy Policy — Gmail Auto Dark Mode

 Gmail Auto Dark Mode is designed with privacy as a primary focus.
 This extension collects no data of any kind.
 It does not read, store, or transmit any email content, personally identifiable information (PII), browsing behavior, or history.
 No cookies or local/session storage are used, and the extension does not communicate with any external server or third-party service.

 All processing happens entirely within your browser.
-The extension only injects a CSS filter into https://mail.google.com/* and reads the OS-level color scheme preference (prefers-color-scheme) to decide whether to apply dark mode.
+The extension only injects CSS style adjustments into Gmail (mail.google.com) and its integrated Google companion apps and subframes (such as chat.google.com, keep.google.com, calendar.google.com, contacts.google.com, tasks.google.com, assistant.google.com, drive.google.com, docs.google.com, ogs.google.com, ogb.google.com, and www.google.com when loaded inside Gmail) and reads the OS-level color scheme preference (prefers-color-scheme) to decide whether to apply dark mode styles.

 2. Permissions Required and Why We Need Them

-Gmail Auto Dark Mode requires the following Chrome permission to function correctly:
+Gmail Auto Dark Mode requires Host Permissions for the aforementioned Google domains to function correctly:

-https://mail.google.com/*): Allows the extension to inject a CSS filter into Gmail to change its visual appearance based on your system’s color scheme preference.
+- Host Permissions: Allows the extension to inject CSS styles and counter-inversion rules into Gmail and its integrated side panel panels to change their visual appearance based on your system’s color scheme preference.
 No other permissions are requested.

 3. Data Sharing and Third Parties